Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Elanora has 48 active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes totalling seven.
-Weekly, these routes facilitate 2,141 passenger trips in total.
+These stops serve a mix of bus routes, totaling 7 individual ones.
+Collectively, these routes facilitate 2,141 weekly passenger trips.

-Transport accessibility is rated as good, with residents on average located 290 meters from the nearest stop.
-Service frequency averages 305 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.
+The accessibility of transport in Elanora is rated as good, with residents on average located 290 meters from the nearest stop.
+Across all routes, service frequency averages 305 trips per day, which equates to approximately 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport